Apple Hires Sam Jadallah To Revamp Its Smart Home Business

 “Hiring Jadallah is the latest signal that Apple plans to get serious about its own efforts in the home.
 Recently, the company acquired a start-up called Pullstring, a start-up that specializes in voice-enabled toys.
 That purchase could help the smartphone maker become the center of a connected living room,” the report stated.

-When contacted by CNBC, neither Apple nor Jadallah offered to comment on the hire but Jadallah has since updated his LinkedIn profile to reflect his new role with the tech giant.
+When contacted by CNBC, neither Apple, nor Jadallah offered to comment on the hire, but Jadallah has since updated his LinkedIn profile to reflect his new role with the tech giant.

 CNBC reporter Christina Farr noticed Jadallah’s update and took to Twitter to post a screenshot.
 Jadallah’s profile now reads “Working on Home at Apple,” according to the screenshot.